boraolim/Utilities.Core/README.md

 ## English

-### IMPORTANT!!
-This Nuget package <a href="https://www.nuget.org/packages/Utilities.NETFX40.dll/">Utilities.NETFX40.dll</a> will no longer be supported.
-Use the package for .NET Core.

 ### Detail of the version 1.0.25.7301 (2022/05/03)
 * The `WhereClauseGeneratorService` and `IWhereClaseGeneratorService` objects are removed, since a new object called `QueryBuilder` is used to perform dynamic queries on data collections.
 * Other additional settings.